Nissan Bluebird: 610 series

 As with the 510, the SSS trim included miscellaneous sport options and a higher output engine with twin-Hitachi carburetors.
 A Japan-only SSS-E model was equipped with Bosch-licensed electronic fuel injection, and so was one of the first, mass-produced Nissan vehicles to be sold without a carburetor.
 Another 610 never exported was the inline-six U-2000 GT and U-2000 GTX (nicknamed "shark-nose" in Japanese), which shows some visual similarities to the Pontiac GTO and Oldsmobile Cutlass.
-Called the G610, it came with a stretched front end to accommodate the longer engine and featured a different grill and other aesthetic modifications.
+Called the G610, it came with a stretched front end to accommodate the longer engine and featured a different grille and other aesthetic modifications.
 This model was not available as a wagon.
 The most powerful GTX-E received fuel injection and 130 PS.

 The 610 Bluebird received a facelift in 1974, with prominent turn signals mounted on the front corners and with a more squared off grille as well as new taillamps.
 The SSS models now had styled steel wheels without hubcaps.
 New equipment such as a remote trunk opener, interval wipers, a central handbrake (rather than the earlier "umbrella style" one), and new interior materials accompanied the external changes, while the engines were now capable of meeting the most recent emissions regulations, marketed as Nissan NAPS.
 This means that the 610 was available with three different front ends: original, facelift, and the "shark-nose" six-cylinder front.
 A minor upgrade to the front suspension (offset strut tops) for the 610 led to slightly improved handling before the introduction of the 810.